jbx-protocol/juice-widgets/packages/juice-pay-js/README.md

 💰 Add a "Pay with Juicebox" button to your website.

-## WARNING not updated for Juicebox V3.
-Only use with Juicebox V2
+Compatible with Juicebox V3.

-> Juicebox V1 projects not supported (yet).
+> ⚠️ Juicebox V1 and V2 not supported.

 ## Usage